Jeremy-Fu/remote-method-invocation/README.md

 ###Garbage Collector

-Due to the limits of time and resources, we are unable to collect the remote object once it is no longer referenced remotely.
+Due to the limits of resources, we are unable to collect the remote object once it is no longer referenced remotely.
 In order to achieve this, we need a counter to track how many references both remotely and locally pointing to the remote object.
-And Java accomplishes this with JVM.
-Due to the fact that we are unable to keep track of the number of references pointing to the object, program which runs a remote object will not end, which leads to terminating the program manually by ctrl+c.
+And Java accomplishes this within JVM.
+Due to the fact that we are unable to keep track of the number of references pointing to the object, remote object will not be collected automatically.

 ###Parameter Check